bruceravel/demeter/documentation/Athena/ui/pluck.rst

-   After clicking on the point shown in the previous figure, the value of about 243 is inserted as the value of the upper edge of the normalization range – clearly a better value for that parameter.
+   After clicking on the point shown in the previous figure, the value of about 243 is inserted as the value of the upper edge of the normalization range |nd| clearly a better value for that parameter.

 .. subfigend::